VirtuBox/nginx-ee/README.md

 ### HTTP/3 QUIC

-Full support of HTTP/3 QUIC is only available with Nginx mainline release and compiled with LibreSSL.
+**Full support of HTTP/3 QUIC is only available with Nginx mainline release and compiled with LibreSSL**.
 More information [here](https://nginx.org/en/docs/http/ngx_http_v3_module.html).

 ---